Aletheios42/Aletheios42/README.md

 ### 🤓 Who am I?
 (Briefly):

 - 🔵 I’m currently learning React.js.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
 - 🥅 2024 Goals: Learn to build big projects using more tools and PL.
-- 📽️ Fun fact 1 : I am a Youtuber with +1k Views.
+- 📽️ Fun fact 1: I am a Youtuber with +1k Views.
-- 🏊‍♂️ Fun fact 2 : I am a part-time Swimming coach.
+- 🏊‍♂️ Fun fact 2: I am a part-time Swimming coach.

 <br/>
 <hr>